SpiderOak/DeviceSetupScripts/README.md

     create_device.[cmd|sh] <username> <password> [<username suffix>]

 Username and password are the username and password for the SpiderOak account.
+On Linux and Mac machines, it is a good idea to enclose the password in single quotes.
+This will prevent the terminal from interpreting any special character combinations as commands.
 If you are using an environment where the authentication username might require a suffix (such as AD environments for SpiderOak Blue), you can set the suffix as the third argument.

 This will attempt to create a device using the user credentials using the name of the computer as reported by `%COMPUTERNAME%` on Windows and `$HOST` on *nix.